 4. If the RAID monitoring application and controller allow you to build the array without initializing it, then try to do so in this mode according to the parameters determined by the RAID Recovery Software.
 Be very cautious in case you are attempting this, because if the array is rebuilt with wrong disk order, the data will be lost.

 5. In case of a hardware RAID, you can write the array to the disk and then try to mount the disk in whatever operating system was used.
 If you don’t have a disk that is large enough, then you can build a temporary array and write data on it.
 Anyway, never write any data to the member disks of the original array.

 6. Once your information is saved and checked (always open at least several large files to be sure that data is reconstructed properly), rebuild the original RAID and copy data back.

 How long does a RAID take to rebuild?

-SALVAGEDATA’s data recovery service experts have completed RAID recoveries for individuals, Fortune 500 companies, and federal institutions.
-Call our RAID recovery help service line at 800-972-DATA (3282) for immediate assistance — day or night!
+SALVAGEDATA’s data recovery service experts have been completing RAID recoveries for individuals, 500 companies, and federal institutions all across the USA.
+So, don’t hesitate to contact our RAID recovery help service line at 800-972-DATA (3282) for immediate assistance — day or night!